When you enjoy what you do, it can be tough to press pause for a moment.

 Just something to consider – are you eating well?
 Not a lot, but well.

-What comes out of our mouths that matters most, so when it comes to food, let’s feed our minds healthy food and speak words that nourish not deplete others.
+What comes out of our mouths matters most, so when it comes to food, let’s feed our minds healthy food and speak words that nourish not deplete others.
 Can you hold me accountable on that one too, as you read through upcoming posts?
 Thanks in advance.
-Just yesterday I typed a defensive post that – if it were a meal, it wouldn’t have been made with much salt and light and was lacking the flavour of forgiveness.
+Just yesterday I typed a somewhat defensive text that – if it were a meal, it wouldn’t have been made with much salt and light and was lacking the flavour of forgiveness.
 If we can’t eat what we dish out, it’s best left off the menu.

 No point system here but it was another reminder that our words hold weight.
 Most time, it’s healthy to wait before we use them.